rocky/python-decompile-cfg/README.rst

 Another change here is to more flexibly decompile smaller pieces of code, and modularize the grammar better.

-Right now you can deparse a lambda expression using a subset grammar of the full Python grammar.
-We should also be able to do that with other code objects such as comprehensions and generators.
+Right now, you can deparse a lambda expression using a subset grammar of the full Python grammar.
+We should also be able to do that with other code objects, such as comprehensions and generators.

-In the future we hope to also be able to hanlde contigous sections of code smaller than a code object.
+In the future, we hope to also be able to handle contiguous sections of code smaller than a code object.
 In particular, constructs that are found inside a single dominator region.
 A looping structure is something that might be easily identified.